 - Fear of ill-Health

 - Fear of the loss of love

 - Fear of criticism

 Ignorance and fear are twin sisters.
 They are generally found together.
 A discovered enemy can be fought with organized knowledge.

 ¶Lesson 2 - A Definite Chief Aim

-- Few people are willing to hear the truth when it shows up their own weaknesses.
+- Napoelon Hill says that few people are willing to hear the truth when it shows up their own weaknesses.
 People prefer illusions to realities.